SwordSory/Bullet_Rain/README.md

 In this game bullets come from top and the sides and you as the player have to dodge then.
 You get three lievs.

+"pip install -r requirements.txt" to install the dependencies

 _____________
 ↓↓↓↓↓↓↓↓↓↓↓↓↓